Peeragogy/Peeragogy.github.io/foreword.md

 ---
+title: Foreword
+---
----I was invited to lecture at UC Berkeley in January, 2012, and to involve their faculty and their graduate students in some kind of seminar, so [I told the story of how I’ve used social media in teaching and learning](http://vimeo.com/35685124) - and invited them to help me
+I was invited to lecture at UC Berkeley in January, 2012, and to involve their faculty and their graduate students in some kind of seminar, so [I told the story of how I’ve used social media in teaching and learning](http://vimeo.com/35685124) - and invited them to help me